pulilab/vuex-geolocation/docs/demo.md

 # Demo

->This is an interactive demo, please accept the Position permission pop-up in the browser
+>This is an interactive demo, please accept the Position permission pop-up in the browser.

-!> To test the plugin is possible to change the browser location trough the Chrome console.
+!> To test the plugin it is possible to change the browser location through the Chrome console.
 [Link to official documentation](https://developers.google.com/web/tools/chrome-devtools/device-mode/device-input-and-sensors)

 <vuep template="#base"></vuep>